ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 ]
 ```

 In the real world, you should prefer built-in functions to complex flow statements.
-The zip() function would do a great job for this use case:
+The `zip()` function would do a great job for this use case.

 ```{code-cell}
 assert list(zip(*matrix)) == [